Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Gameplay

 Like with all point and click games, you control a cursor on the screen.
 By hovering it over certain objects or characters, you have the option to look at or interact with them.
 By moving the cursor to the lower part of the screen, you will gain access to your inventory and any objects you have picked up.
-When talking to characters, a number of pictures will appear and when these pictures are clicked, George of Nico will engage in a line of questioning.
+When talking to characters, a number of pictures will appear and when these pictures are clicked, George of Nico will engage in a line of questioning which will help the story progress.

 How Does It Handle?

 The gameplay is easy to learn and intuitive.
 The story is engaging, especially if you love a good conspiracy theory, and I felt immediately drawn in by it.
-The puzzles are challenging but not convoluted like in the Monkey Island series.
+The puzzles are challenging but not convoluted like in some other point and clicks.
 I did need assistance to help with the odd puzzle, but I never got bored of this game.

 Graphics

 The game is designed to be reminiscent of the classic animated film genre.
-The scenes are incredibly detailed and the characters are well animated.
+The scenes are incredibly detailed and the characters are realistically animated.
+With beautiful Parisian streets, rural Irish settings, and Syrian towns, there is a good array of different scenes.

 Music